Skip to main content

 When a query arrives at /v1/chat/completions:

-1. Query extraction — The last user message is extracted (500 character cap for the retrieval query; full message is still sent to the LLM)
+2. Query extraction — The last user message is extracted for retrieval; full conversation history still goes to the answer LLM.

-2. Scope resolution — API key → user → allowed connections (compartments + sensitivity levels)
+3. Scope resolution — API key → effective user → allowed connections/scopes (compartments + sensitivity levels).

-3. Query embedding — The query text is embedded using the same model as document chunks (CoreCube Inference or a cloud embedding API)
+5. Query embedding — The query text is embedded using the same model family as document chunks.

 Hybrid search (step 2)